-Significant evidence is now emerging to show that: energy interventions that take into account women's needs are more likely to have a significant impact on addressing gender equality and household and community energy poverty; and ensuring women's equal participation in energy interventions has much higher potential benefits for all (UN Women, 2016; Glemarec et al., 2016).
-One such emerging strategy is women's entrepreneurship in energy, which represents a huge economic growth potential (SEforALL, 2017c).
-Even though 80 per cent of the people without energy access and reliant on biomass for cooking have incomes of less than US\$ 3 per day, together they spend US\$ 37 billion per year on meeting basic energy needs (World Economic Forum, 2013).
-However, the conventional private sector actors find it difficult to tap this potential as operating distribution channels to reach lastmile markets remains a challenge: customers in remote areas do not shop through standard retail channels; local distribution chains are fragmented; and sales volumes are low.
+Significant evidence is now emerging to show that energy interventions that take into account women's needs are more likely to have a significant impact on addressing household and community energy poverty and on gender equality; and ensuring women's equal participation in energy interventions has much higher potential of benefits for all (UNIDO and UN Women, 2013; UN Women 2016; Glemarec et al. 2016).
+One such emerging strategy is women's entrepreneurship in energy, which represents a huge economic growth potential (SEforALL 2017c).
+Even though 80 percent of the population without energy access and reliant on biomass for cooking have incomes of less than US\$ 3 per day, together they spend US\$ 37 billion per year on meeting basic energy needs (World Economic Forum 2013).
+However, the conventional private sector actors find it difficult to tap this potential as operating distribution channels to reach last-mile markets remains a challenge: customers in remote areas do not shop through standard retail channels; local distribution chains are fragmented; and sales volumes are low.

-Women and their organizations are uniquely positioned to play a critical role in bridging this gap at the last mile.
-A large number of women are engaged in small and medium-sized enterprises (SMEs); female ownership represents 30 per cent to 37 per cent of all SMEs (8 million to 10 million women-owned firms) in emerging markets (IFC and McKinsey Women SME mapping exercise 2011).
+Women and their organizations are uniquely positioned to play a critical role to bridge this gap at the last mile.
+First, a large number of women are engaged in small and mediumsized enterprises; female ownership represents 30 to 37 percent of all SMEs [eight million to ten million women-owned firms] in emerging markets (IFC and McKinsey Women SME mapping exercise 2011).
 This provides a ready springboard for selling energy products and services, leveraging their networks to promote adoption of new technologies.
-They are effective spokespeople for use of clean energy, endorsing marketing messages, and taking advantage of women-to-women communication strategies.
-This is important since women play a key role in spending decisions in homes: women make or influence 80 per cent of buying decisions and control US\$ 20 trillion in global spending.
-It is projected that by 2028 women will control close to 75 per cent of discretionary spending worldwide (Ernst & Young, 2012, cited in SEforALL, 2017b).
-Because women are close to their customers and know local circumstances, women entrepreneurs have enormous potential to manage supply chains and acquire new credit-worthy customers in rural areas, lowering customer acquisition costs (Glemarec et al., 2016).
-New research from Ernst and Young also shows that women entrepreneurs are powerful job creators-even outperforming their male counterparts on this front.
-As a result, a number of energy enterprises have begun to employ women as sales representatives in order to reach energy markets in "last mile" and other contexts.
+They are effective spokespeople for use of clean energy, endorsing marketing taking advantage of women-to-women messages. communication strategies.
+This is important since women make or influence 80 percent of buying decisions and control US\$20 trillion in global spending, they play a key role in spending decisions in homes.
+It is projected that by 2028 women will control close to 75 percent of discretionary spending worldwide (Ernst & Young, 2012, cited in SEforALL 2017b).
+Because women are close to their customers and know local circumstances, women entrepreneurs have enormous potential to manage supply chain and acquire new creditworthy customers in rural areas, lowering the customer acquisition costs (Glemarec et al., 2016).
+New research from Ernst & Young also shows that women entrepreneurs are powerful job creators - even outperforming their male counterparts on this front.
+As a result, a number of energy enterprises have begun to employ women as sales representatives in order to reach energy markets in last mile and other contexts.